-Students pursuing the history major who are interested in teaching in secondary education settings can add a secondary history education concentration leading to state licensure.
-This concentration includes program requirements such as fifty-one (51) credit hours of core courses in history and social sciences, thirty-seven (37) hours of professional education coursework, and additional requirements such as maintaining a 2.70 GPA in major courses, demonstrating proficiency in state licensure exams, and completing student teaching.
+Students pursuing a history major with secondary education licensure must complete forty-two (42) semester hours in history, consisting of eighteen (18) semester hours of required history foundations courses, eighteen (18) semester hours of 300 or 400 level history elective courses, and six (6) hours of required history capstone courses, and thirty-seven (37) hours of professional education coursework for a total of seventy-nine (79) semester hours.
+Students must also complete foundational core requirements and take elective courses to reach the program minimum requirement of 120 hours.
+In addition, students must meet additional requirements such as maintaining a 2.70 GPA in major courses, demonstrating proficiency in state licensure exams, and completing student teaching.
 Course requirements for this concentration are as follows: